tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 - `foldl`, and
 - Using lists as applicative functors,

 without too much hassle.
-[The solution][my-day-3] wasn't very efficient, but it worked.
+The solution wasn't very efficient, but it worked.

 ## Fun With Folds